 Rebates are an increasingly common – but often misunderstood – form of incentive program.
-While many educational resources focus on how businesses can use rebates to accomplish a wide range of goals, we think there’s room for a bit more clarity on the fundamentals: namely, what is a rebate?
+While many educational resources focus on how businesses can use rebate programs to accomplish a wide range of goals, we think there’s room for a bit more clarity on the fundamentals: namely, what is a rebate?
 In this blog, we’ll be answering your burning questions about rebates: what are they?
 How are they different from discounts, and are they the right tool for your business?

 Let’s take things back to basics.